-Program Source Uses of Funds Expected Amount Available Year 1 Expected Narrative Description

-of Annual Program Prior Year Total: Amount

-Funds Allocation: Income: \$ Resources: \$ Available

-\$ \$ Remainder

-of ConPlan \$

-CDBG public - Acquisition , The City of Fargo will strive to meet the

-federal CDBG goals and objectives over the next 5

-Admin and years.
-The goals are based on assumptions

-Planning about future funding levels for the

-Consolidated Plan programs.
-Because these

-Housing funding sources are subject to annual

-nousing Congressional appropriations, as well as

-potential changes in funding distribution

-Public formulas, the projected accomplishments

-Services and planned activities are subject to change

-with availability of funding.
-The expected

-amount available for the remainder of the

-Con Plan includes program income

-estimations.
-Program income for 2020 is

-based on actual amounts received to date as

-the City is already 8 months into its 2020

-program year.
-Program income for 2020 is

-larger than future estimates due to the sale

-of a property and a larger repayment,

-which is not expected in the remaining years

-789,067 141,818 155,840 1,086,725 \$3,171,268 of the Con Plan.
+Program Source Uses of Funds Expected Amount Available Year 1 'ear 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ CDBG public - federal Acquisition Admin and Planning Housing Public Services The City of Fargo will strive to meet the CDBG goals and objectives over the next 5 years.
+The goals are based on assumptions about future funding levels for the Consolidated Plan programs.
+Because these funding sources are subject to annual Congressional appropriations, as well as potential changes in funding distribution formulas, the projected accomplishments and planned activities are subject to change with availability of funding.
+The expected amount available for the remainder of the Con Plan includes program income estimations.
+Program income for 2020 is based on actual amounts received to date as the City is already 8 months into its 2020 program year.
+Program income for 2020 is larger than future estimates due to the sale of a property and a larger repayment, which is not expected in the remaining years 789,067 141,818 155,840 1,086,725 \$3,171,268 of the Con Plan.

-Program Source Uses of Funds Expected Amount Available Year 1 ear 1 Expected Narrative Description of Annual Program Prior Year Total: Amount Funds Allocation: Income: \$ Resources: \$ Available \$ \$ Remainder of ConPlan \$ HOME public - Acquisition · The City of Fargo will strive to meet the federal HOME goals and objectives over the next 5 Homebuyer years.
+Program Source Uses of Funds Exp Expected Amount Available Year 1 ear 1 Expected Narrative Description of Annual Program Prior Year Total: Amount Funds Allocation: Income: \$ Resources: \$ Available Ş Ş Remainder of ConPlan Ś HOME public - Acquisition The City of Fargo will strive to meet the federal HOME goals and objectives over the next 5 Homebuyer years.
 The goals are based on assumptions assistance about future funding levels for the Consolidated Plan programs.
-Because these Homeowner funding sources are subject to annual rehab Congressional appropriations, as well as Tellab potential changes in funding distribution NA INC formulas, the projected accomplishments Multifamily and planned activities are subject to change rental new with availability of funding.
+Because these Homeowner funding sources are subject to annual Congressional appropriations, as well as rehab potential changes in funding distribution formulas, the projected accomplishments Multifamily and planned activities are subject to change rental new with availability of funding.
 The expected construction amount available for the remainder of the Con Plan includes program Multifamily income estimations.
-As the City is already 8 rental rehab months into its 2020 program year, program income for year one is zero as all New has all been allocated to current projects. construction Program income is required to be spent first, before Entitlement dollars can be drawn. for ownership before Enlittlement dollars can be drawn.
-TBRA 495,115 0 0 495,115 \$2,730,460
+As the City is already 8 , rental rehab months into its 2020 program year, program income for year one is zero as all New has all been allocated to current projects.
+Program income is required to be spent first, construction before Entitlement dollars can be drawn. for ownership TBRA 495,115 о 0 495,115 \$2,730,460